Skip to main content

 The factor theorem is the special case of the remainder theorem where the remainder is zero.

-What is long division of polynomials?
+What are long division of polynomials?

 Show answer